ErnestoAizenberg/cakeworld/README.md

 - **Auto-Generating Avatar System**: Automatically generate unique avatars for users.
 - **Ban System**: Manage user access with a robust ban system.

+Feel free to explore each feature further in our [issues](https://github.com/your-repo/issues) section, contribute through pull requests, and discuss improvements in the [discussions](https://github.com/your-repo/discussions)!

 ## Architecture Overview
 This application operates with:
 - **Database Models**